-Between wearing makeup, being outside in extreme temperatures, donning face masks and everything in between, we put our skin through a lot.
+Between wearing makeup, days spent laying in the sun and everything that comes in between, we put our skin through a lot.
 It's no surprise that there are effects we can't see, particularly when it comes to skin barrier damage.

 Shop TODAY spoke to a few dermatologists about what exactly the skin barrier is, how we can avoid damage and, if the damage has already occurred, how to repair it.

 How to avoid damage to the skin barrier

 "The key is [to try to] do no harm," board-certified dermatologist Dr. Mary Lupo says.
 She recommends washing your skin with tepid to cooler water.
 Her other tip is to avoid scrubs of any kind.

 If you really want to exfoliate, she offers two ways to safely do so.
 There's enzymatic exfoliation with things like pumpkin extract, but be sure the product doesn't have alpha hydroxy acids in it, she warns.
 Follow it up with a moisturizer that contains lactic acid, which she calls "exfoliative without being dehydrating."